XinyiWang0616/XinyiWang0616.github.io/_posts/2024-04-15-pseudocode.md

 pseudocode: true
 ---

 I enjoy knitting, especially sewing clothes for dolls, which somewhat fulfills my dream of becoming a fashion designer.
-Painting and exercising also provide relaxation in my busy life.
+Painting and sports also provide relaxation in my busy life.

 ````markdown
 ```pseudocode